hilalsidhic/Kafka-Publisher-Subscriber---Spring-Boot/README.md

 ### 2. Check the Console (Consumer)

-Watch the console output of your running Spring Boot application.
+Watch the console output of your running consumer application.
 The `@KafkaListener` that is assigned to that topic's partition will activate and print the message.

 ```
 Received message from partition 1: hello-partition-1